Fine Structure and Decays of Hidden-Strangeness Tetraquarks in the Dynamical Diquark Model: Abstract

 \section{Abstract}

 We analyze the fine structure and ``fall-apart'' decay patterns of hidden-strangeness tetraquarks within the dynamical diquark model.
 Several well-established negative-parity resonances listed by the Particle Data Group (PDG) [$\phi(2170)$, $\eta(2225)$, $\eta(2370)$] are examined as potential $q\bar q s\bar s$ tetraquark candidates using a Hamiltonian that incorporates (iso)spin-dependent, spin–orbit, and tensor interactions.
 We further show that the isovector resonances $\rho(2150)$ and $\rho_3(2250)$ observed by BESIII in $\psi(2S)\rightarrow K^{+}K^{-}\eta$ are compatible with a tetraquark assignment.
 Predictions for 28 states, including those with exotic quantum numbers, are also presented.
 Comparison of the model spectrum with the PDG's unverified ``Further States’’ highlights additional promising candidates worth future experimental investigation.
-The predicted fall-apart decay channels are easily reconstructed by experiment, and may stimulate ongoing searches for hidden-strangeness tetraquarks at GlueX and BESIII.
+The predicted fall-apart decay channels are easily reconstructed by experiment, and may stimulate ongoing searches for hidden-strangeness tetraquarks at GlueX and BESIII\@.
+While current data does not yet provide an unambiguous interpretation for any state in this range, the observation of the fall-apart modes, in addition to the distinct multiplet structure for tetraquark states from that of hybrids or glueballs, provide the most incisive tests for discriminating state content.